63rabbits/YubitenReaderSample/README.md

 # YubitenReaderSample

-This is a sample application using the following package
+This is a sample application using the following package.

 https://github.com/63rabbits/YubitenReader